Velocity Disambiguation for Video Frame Interpolation: The Rationale for Solving Ambiguity

 It is important to note that fixing the ambiguity does not solve all the problems: At inference time, the ``correct'' (close to ground-truth) distance map is not available.
 In this work, we show that it is possible to provide uniform distance maps as inputs to generate a clear output video, which is not perfectly pixel-wise aligned with the ground truth.
 This is the reason why the proposed method does not achieve state-of-the-art in terms of PSNR and SSIM in Tab.~1 of the paper.
 However, it achieves sharper frames with higher perceptual quality, which is shown by the better LPIPS and NIQE.

 We claim the ``correct'' distance map is hard to estimate accurately from merely two frames since there are a wide range of possible velocities.
-If considering more neighboring frames like Xu \etal \cite{xu2019quadratic} (more observation information), it is possible to estimate an accurate distance map for pixel-wise aligned interpolation, which we leave for future work.
+If considering more neighboring frames like Xu \etal \cite{xu2019quadratic} (more observation information), it is possible to estimate an accurate distance map for pixel-wise aligned interpolation.

 Furthermore, manipulating distance maps corresponds to sampling other possible unseen velocities, \ie, 2D manipulation of frame interpolation, similar to that mentioned TTS paper Wang \etal \cite{wang2018style}.